charles-m-doan/distinction-space/snippets/alternate_formal_proof.md

 This criterion excludes not what is *unknown*, but what is **in principle difference-free**.

+Yes.
+This can be done cleanly and without rhetorical overreach by making the Cogito an **explicit corollary** of EC rather than a separate argument.
+That both clarifies EC and raises the cost of rejecting it.

+Here is a tight extension that does exactly that.

+---

+## **EC+ — The Reflexive Criterion of Existence**

+> **To exist is to be distinguishable from non-existence.**
+> **Distinction is the minimal condition under which existence can be asserted at all.**
+> **This applies universally, including to first-person mental states.**

+This is not an added axiom; it is an **explicit closure** of EC under self-reference.

+---

+## **Corollary C1 — The Cogito**

+> **If thinking occurs, then something exists.**

+**Justification**

+1. Thinking consists in drawing distinctions: doubting, affirming, imagining, denying.
+2. If thinking occurs, there is a distinction between “thinking” and “not thinking.”
+3. By EC+, any real distinction commits existence.
+4. Therefore, if thinking occurs, something exists.

+This is exactly the Cogito, stated without metaphysical excess.

+---

+## **Why EC+ Makes the Dependence Explicit**

+The Cogito works only because the following inference is licensed:

+> *There is a distinction* → *there is being*

+If one rejects **“to be is to be distinct,”** one must deny that inference.

+But then one must accept at least one of the following:

+* thinking could occur without differing from not thinking,
+* doubt could be present without contrasting with absence,
+* awareness could exist without being distinguishable from non-awareness.

+That position does not merely reinterpret the Cogito; it **invalidates it**.

+---

+## **Concise Takeaway**

+> **“I think, therefore I am” works because thinking is a distinction.**
+> **If distinction does not entail being, the Cogito collapses.**
+> **Therefore, anyone who accepts the Cogito has already accepted EC in its strongest form.**

 ---

 ## **2. Why Distinction Is Unavoidable**